 Once you are ready, use the following sections to help guide your next steps.

-Checklist: Things to do in the first few days
+Checklist: Things to do in the first few hours and days

 - Look for a Will to see who the named executors are (the people who sort out the person’s affairs) and if the person left instructions for their funeral.

 Your loved one may have made arrangements for a funeral director or you may have discussed this process with them.
 Funeral directors are incredibly helpful and offer several options to support you, including: